An Insider’s Guide to Namibia

 Dan Each has its own charm and they are all so varied.

-Johanna I did like the isolation of northwest Namibia: we went two days with hardly seeing any other people.
+Johanna I did like the isolation of northwest Namibia: we went for two days hardly seeing any other people.

 What would you recommend travellers pack for their trip?